apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - ` /etc/kubernetes/manifests/kube-scheduler.yaml `

 - all static pods have ` -master ` at end of their name
+- You can change staticPodPath via ` /var/lib/kubelet/config.yaml `

 # Kubernetes Course
 # Contents